auvzhcet/Documentation/docs/marketing/student_Reports/sabeela_2019_20.md

 ### QUIZ MARATHON

-- We organised a one week quiz series – “ TECHNOLOGIA CHARGEMENT” which comprised if mcq questions  from computer, electrical /electronics and mechanical branches each.
+- We organised a one week quiz series – “ TECHNOLOGIA CHARGEMENT” which comprised if MCQ questions  from computer, electrical /electronics and mechanical branches each.
 - I designed the templates for these questions which were posted on our instagram story.
 - This helped our audience to get basic knowledge and a good number of people participated in it.
 - We got an overwhelming response and it helped with our engagement.